mmp2/manifold-learning-examples/aspect-ratio.md

 *todo: a section on what is a good embedding. continuous map with continuous inverse, smooth map with smooth inverse. with examples*.

-*?? a table with links to subsets of results*
+*a table with links to subsets of results*

 Rectangle
 ---------

-The rectangle is the simplest possible manifold.
+The rectangle is the simplest manifold example.
 The embedding algorithm will map _input data_  $(x_1,x_2)$ sampled from rectangles to points in $m=2$ with _embedding coordinates_ denoted $(v_0,v_1)$.
+In other words, we aren't even trying to "reduce dimension", as the data is already "embedded" in 2D.
+But the algorithms do not know it, and we will have the opportunity to observe their behavior.

 The $v$ notation for embedding coordinates is motivated by the fact that most embedding algorithms use the eigenvectors of a matrix as embedding coordinates (Isomap, SpectralEmbedding, LLE).
 The UMAP algorithm starts with coordinates obtained by eigenvectors, which are then post-processed; t-SNE is the only method that does not use eigendecomposition.

 **Uniform Density**